GreedyKomodoDragon/Kontroler/ui/README.md

 ## Features Planned

-- View a list of cron jobs
+- View a list of Dags
-- Create new cron jobs
+- Create new Dags
-- Update existing cron jobs
-- Delete cron jobs
+- Delete Dags
-- View runs associated with each cron job
+- View DagRuns associated with each Dag
 - View detailed information about each run, including pod details and exit codes

 ## Technology